dimfeld/tailwindcss-forms/README.md

 A plugin that provides a basic reset for form styles that makes form elements easy to override with utilities.

+This fork uses the new Tailwind 2.0 styles, but the old-style `form-*` class names that `@tailwindcss/custom-forms` used, because the new styles were interfering with legacy non-Tailwind sections of our web application at work.

 ## Installation

 > Note that @tailwindcss/forms is designed for Tailwind CSS v2.0.